Digital simulation of convex mixtures of Markovian and non-Markovian single qubit Pauli channels on NISQ devices: Introduction

+In these settings, the simulations are restricted by the size of the systems, various error rates and noise sources.
+Despite this, even currently available quantum computers provide versatile test beds for various theories in quantum physics \cite{gonzalez2022hardware,takeshita2020increasing,garcia2020ibm}.

+A majority of recent work has been devoted to the the simulation of closed quantum systems in the NISQ era \cite{lau2022nisq,lau2021quantum,daley2022practical,funcke2022towards}.
+However, there has been less work done in the simulation of open quantum systems in the NISQ era \cite{sun2021efficient,han2021experimental,garcia2020ibm}.
+Open quantum systems \cite{FP07, RH12}, are systems that are allowed to interact with their environment and to simulate them we need to be able to simulate their evolution on a quantum computer.

-The dynamics of an open quantum system is described by a master equation.
+A master equation describes the dynamics of an open quantum system.
 The solution of this master equation is a dynamical map, also known as a quantum channel, which describes the evolution of an open quantum system.
 Under certain assumptions, such as the Born-Markov approximation, the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) form of the master equation can be derived \cite{gorini1976completely,lindblad1976generators}.
 The GKSL form of the master equation describes Markovian dynamics, where all memory effects are neglected.
-Non-Markovian dynamics differs from Markovian dynamics in that it allows for information to flow back into the system from the environment and it does not neglect memory effects \cite{caruso2014quantum}.
+Non-Markovian dynamics differs from Markovian dynamics in that it allows information to flow back into the system from the environment and does not neglect memory effects \cite{caruso2014quantum}.
 While everyone agrees that the time-independent GKSL generator with non-negative damping constants describes the quantum Markov process, there are several approaches to defining the non-Markovianity in quantum physics \cite{breuer2009measure,rivas2010entanglement,li2018concepts, pollock2018operational}.
-This makes the study of non-Markovianity in quantum physics a highly non-trivial problem.
+This makes the study of non-Markovianity in quantum physics a highly non-trivial problem. \\ There has been much interest in the study of the non-Markovian dynamics of an open quantum system \cite{wolf2008assessing,li2018concepts,breuer2009measure,rivas2010entanglement,chruscinski2013non,wudarski2016markovian,chruscinski2015non,vacchini2012classical,hall2014canonical}.
+There are many different descriptions of non-Markovianity \cite{rivas2010entanglement,breuer2009measure,hall2014canonical} however, in this work, we make use of CP divisibility \cite{rivas2010entanglement} to characterise a channel as Markovian or non-Markovian.
+We say that a channel is Markovian if it is CP-divisible and non-Markovian if it is CP-indivisible.